Clinic escort: Clinic escorts and abortion laws

-In certain jurisdictions, governments have responded to and taken measures to protect an individuals’ legal right to access abortion, or accessing general clinic services.
+In certain jurisdictions, governments have responded to and taken measures to protect an individual's legal right to access abortion, or accessing general clinic services.
 Countries such as Australia and the US (in select states) have legislation in place to protect staff and patients against picketing, intimidation, harassment, and obstruction from the entrance to family planning clinics.

 Governments in certain regions have passed legislation to create a radius around a family planning or abortion clinic in which certain activities, such as protesting, is prohibited.
 These areas are referred to as a ‘safe zone’, ‘access zone’, ‘buffer zone’ or ‘bubble zone’.
 This legislation allows patients and clinic staff to enter and exit family planning clinics, free from anti-abortion protesters.

 There are different ways in which these protections have been legislated.
 In some jurisdictions, there are fixed protective zones, which are specified areas of a fixed radius around the entrance to family planning clinics, in which individuals are prohibited from engaging in certain activities.
 Additionally, there are floating protective zones, or bubble zones, in place which ‘float’ around individuals or vehicles who wish to access these clinics.

 Alongside this legislation, other laws are in place in certain countries or states to limit or restrict certain protestor behaviour.
-This includes prohibiting photography around the entrance of abortion clinics to protect against the invasion of a patient’s privacy.
+This includes prohibiting photography around the entrance of abortion clinics to protect against the invasion of a patient's privacy.
 Additionally, there have been similar zones in place to protect the homes of doctors and clinic staff.

-Individuals who support these laws put forward that these ‘safe zones’ are necessary to ensure a woman’s legal right to abortion, and that these zones protect the safety of patients and clinic staff, and their right to feel safe and free from harassment.
+Individuals who support these laws put forward that these ‘safe zones’ are necessary to ensure a woman's legal right to abortion, and that these zones protect the safety of patients and clinic staff, and their right to feel safe and free from harassment.

-In contrast, people who oppose the enactment of these laws argue that these ‘access zones’ infringe upon one’s right to protest, the right to freedom of expression, and the right of freedom of assembly.
+In contrast, people who oppose the enactment of these laws argue that these ‘access zones’ infringe upon one's right to protest, the right to freedom of expression, and the right of freedom of assembly.